 This content is not compatible on this device.

-The animation to the right shows a uranium-235 nucleus with a neutron approaching from the top.
+The animation above shows a uranium-235 nucleus with a neutron approaching from the top.
 As soon as the nucleus captures the neutron, it splits into two lighter atoms and throws off two or three new neutrons (the number of ejected neutrons depends on how the U-235 atom splits).
 The process of capturing the neutron and splitting happens very quickly.

 The decay of a single U-235 atom releases approximately 200 MeV (million electron volts).
-That may not seem like much, but there are lots of uranium atoms in a pound (0.45 kilograms) of uranium.
-So many, in fact, that a pound of highly enriched uranium as used to power a nuclear submarine is equal to about a million gallons of gasoline.
+That may not seem like much, but there are lots of uranium atoms in a pound (0.45 kilogram) of uranium [source: World-nuclear.org]

-The splitting of an atom releases an incredible amount of heat and gamma radiation, or radiation made of high-energy photons.
-The two atoms that result from the fission later release beta radiation (superfast electrons) and gamma radiation of their own, too.
+The splitting of an atom releases heat and gamma radiation, or radiation made of high-energy photons.
+The two atoms that result from the fission later release beta radiation (superfast electrons) and gamma radiation of their own, too [source: World-nuclear.org].

 Inside a Nuclear Power Plant